B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Knowledge: Algorithm

-Algorithms are sets of rules and ordered actions needed to solve an addition, subtraction, multiplication or division.
+Algorithms are sets of rules and ordered actions needed to solve addition, subtraction, multiplication or division.
 In simple terms, an algorithm is the "recipe" for an operation.
 (Kilpatrick, Swafford, & Findell, 2001, p.
 103)

 Traditionally, algorithms (standardized computational steps) were designed at a time when an elite group of "human calculators" did not have calculators (Ma, 2004).
 Algorithms were not designed to foster the level of understanding that we expect of students today.
 (Ontario Ministry of Education, 2004a, p.
 13)

-Knowledge: Usual Algorithm
+Knowledge: Standard Algorithm

 Standardized way to perform an operation, for example: